Table of Contents

 Choose a pot for your Cyclamen that leaves about an inch of space around the tuber when you initially plant it.
 Put the tuber in the potting soil with a little of it sticking out.

 - Every two years, Cyclamen should be potted again.
-When the plant is dormant in the summer, you can repot it using new potting soil and a bigger container.
+When the plant is dormant in the summer, re-pot it using new potting soil and a bigger container.
 To repo, follow these steps:

 - With potting soil, partially fill the new container.

-- After that, remove the tuber from the original pot and brush off any remaining soil without rinsing it.
+- After that, remove the tuber from the original pot and brush off any remaining dirt without rinsing it.

 - The tuber should be placed in the new pot with its top resting about 2 inches from the edge.
 Put potting soil over it.

-- For the remainder of the summer, put the pot in a dry, shaded area.
+- Put the pot in a dry, shaded area for the summer.

-- Around September, when you first start watering it, you should start to notice fresh growth.
+- Around September, when you first start watering it, you should notice new growth.

 Too much heat in the room will cause poor flowering and cause the Cyclamen to go into early hibernation.
 However, it will naturally stop flowering in the spring.

 Too much water may have caused cyclamens to collapse.
-If the center of the fruit is brown and mushy, this may also be the result of crown rot, water splashing on the leaves and stems, or excessively low temperatures.
+If the center of the fruit is brown and mushy, this may also result from crown rot, water splashing on the leaves and stems, or excessively low temperatures.
 Vine weevil larvae, which consume the roots, can also be to blame for a collapsed plant.

 Both the underground stem (rhizome) and root are utilized medicinally.
 Despite major safety concerns, people take cyclamen orally for “nervous mental states” and digestive issues.
 For menstruation disturbances, women take it.